Sunitinib

 Slow wound healing

 Wounds may take longer to heal while you are taking sunitinib.
-If you have surgery, you may stop taking sunitinib before it and for a few weeks afterwards.
+If you are having surgery or teeth removed, you may have to stop taking sunitinib before it and for a few weeks afterwards.
 Your doctor will give you more advice.

 Lower blood sugar levels

 Sunitinib may lower blood sugar levels.
 If you have diabetes you may need to check your blood sugar levels more often.
-Your doctor will talk to you about how to manage this and you may be referred to a dietitian for some advice.
+Your doctor will talk to you about how to manage this.
+You may be referred to a dietitian for advice.

 Other information